mesmacosta/java-certification/simulator-notes/README.md

 * `hashCode()` returns `int` and should be calculated using information of the object that isn't final!
 * `java.util.LinkedHashMap` is a `Map` that maintains information about access order - LRU.
 * `Collection.toArray()` returns an array of the type specified by the first parameter.
 Example: `String[] s = list.toArray(new String[0])`.
 * The `equals()` method of `List`s is overridden, it takes in account the size and the equality of elements in the `List`s.
-The actual object that represents the lists are ignore, which would be default `equals()` behavior as implemented by `Object`.
+The actual object that represents the lists are ignored, which would be default `equals()` behavior as implemented by `Object`.
 * `Integer` wrapper class doesn't work fine with `==`.
 Compare the values, instead, using `intValue()`.
 * To iterate through entries of a `Map`, use `for(Map.Entry par : map.entrySet())`.
 * Remember that a non-static inner class can only be instantiated if tied to an object of the enclosing class.
 Thus, use `new OuterClass().new InnerClass()`.